jonnor/embeddedml/presentations/TinymlEMEA2024/outline.md

 Adressing huge range of usecases.
 Low cost is a key enabler.

-Electronics and IoT prices are falling continiously.

 How low-cost can TinyML actually be, right now?
-What does this say about the future?

 1 dollar here is an arbitary target/constraints.

-10 dollars is trivial.
-Can get off-the-shelf complete BLE beacon with sensors for that price.

-Doing it on a 1 USD microcontroller.
-Easy - can get RP2040 with 100 Mhz+ and tons of SRAM/FLASH.

-Adding TinyML for +1 USD.
-Also quite easy.
-Can get a huge boost in microcontroller capability, or MEMS sensing capability.

 !! this is not the cheapest hardware.
 Found a 30 cent microcontroller with built-in BLE and USB.
 And a lot more RAM/FLASH.